dipamsen/MDNotes/README.md

 By default, Pandoc uses [LaTeX](https://www.latex-project.org/) for generating PDFs.

+This repo uses the [LuaLaTeX](http://www.luatex.org/) LaTeX Engine for Generation.

 The `pdf-meta.yaml` file is used as options for LaTeX code generation from the Markdown.
 The options specify the page margins, font-size and extra package `mhchem` (used to render chemical equations.)

 ### Creation of HTML